- Want to Know More About Saltillo Tile Flooring?

 If it’s not handmade, it’s not authentic Saltillo tile.
 The finished look and durability cannot be mass-produced by machine manufacturing.
 It’s these handmade characteristics that make Saltillo tile rustic and unique.
 Every single tile is different.

-Next, craftsmen hand-press small portions of clay into the tile molds.
-They form wet clay versions of tile.
+Next, craftsmen hand-press small portions of clay into the tile molds, forming wet clay versions of tiles.

 Kiln firing is a fascinating process.
 Imagine a vast hole in the ground.
 Tiles are stacked by hand layer-by-layer from the bottom of the kiln to the top.
 Large producers fill this oven with up to 6,000 square feet of flooring.
 Then, the kiln is set on fire and left to burn for 18-24 hours.
 (And yes, someone monitors the fire around the clock until firing is complete.)
 The firing process transforms sun-dried tiles into extremely durable tiles.